SimbaBlock/slppp/slppp-token-type-1.md

 </table>

 <sup>1.
-The lockscript can be any valid script combination.
-MINT & SEND lockscript are the same means</sup>
+The lockingscript can be any valid script combination.
+MINT & SEND lockingscript are the same means</sup>

 <sup>2.
 The Protocol identifier is registered as the number 0x504c532B2B (which, when encoded in the 6-byte little-endian format expected for Protocol IDs, gives the ascii string 'SLP++\x00').